react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 Previously, the `HeaderBackButton` and `DrawerToggleButton` components accepted `backImage` and `imageSource` props respectively.
 In order to support the new icons such as [Material Symbols](https://fonts.google.com/icons) and [SF Symbols](https://developer.apple.com/sf-symbols/), these props have been replaced with a new `icon` prop.

-If you're using a custom back image with `imageSource`, you can update your code as follows:
+If you're using a custom back image with `backImage`, you can update your code as follows:

 ```diff lang=js
 - <HeaderBackButton backImage={require('./path/to/my-back-icon.png')} />